AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ### Searching

 To search for an item, use the {api:anychart.data.Tree#search}search(){api} and {api:anychart.data.Tree#searchItems}searchItems(){api} methods of the {api:anychart.data.Tree.DataItem}anychart.data.Tree.DataItem{api} class.
+Please note that {api:anychart.data.Tree#searchItems}searchItems(){api}, unlike {api:anychart.data.Tree#search}search(){api}, always returns an array, which is the only difference between them.

 These methods accept three parameters: the name of a data field, a value, and a comparison function.
 The function is optional: you can just search for an item with a given value of a given data field.
-Also, please note that {api:anychart.data.Tree#searchItems}searchItems(){api}, unlike {api:anychart.data.Tree#search}search(){api}, always returns an array (which is the only difference between them).

-The following sample shows how to perform a search with a comparison function – it is used to find items with values greater than a given number.
+The following sample shows how to perform a search with the {api:anychart.data.Tree#searchItems}searchItems(){api} method and a comparison function – it is used to find items with values greater than a given number.
 The names of these items are displayed in the title of the chart, and the fill color of their nodes is changed:

 ```
 // a comparison function